 Before the boys reveal their names, they are identified by their appearances.
-Ralph is “the fair boy” and Piggy the “fat” one.
-But Piggy’s name itself refers to his weight, which means even back in the civilized world appearance determined identity.
-We might feel at ease once we know everyone’s real name, but this forces us to wonder what the difference is between being called “the fat boy” and “Piggy.”
-Aren’t they really the same thing?
+Ralph is "the fair boy" and Piggy the "fat" one.
+But Piggy's name itself refers to his weight, which means even back in the civilized world appearance determined identity.
+We might feel better knowing everyone's real name, but is there really a difference between being called "the fat boy" and "Piggy"?
+Aren't they really the same thing?

 Jack planned his new face.
 He made one cheek and one eye-socket white, then he rubbed red over the other half of his face and slashed a black bar of charcoal across from right ear to left jaw […].
 "Samneric.
 Get me a coconut.
 An empty one."

 He knelt, holding the shell of water […].
 He looked in astonishment, no longer at himself but at an awesome stranger.
 He spilt the water and leapt to his feet, laughing excitedly.
 Beside the pool his sinewy body held up a mask that drew their eyes and appalled them.
 (4.31-33)